If you are intending to travel in Australia on a budget, this post is for you.

 For example, Melbourne and Adelaide have free inner city trams and Sydney has a free CBD shuttle (route 555) which runs every 10 minutes on a loop from Central Station to Circular Quay via Elizabeth and George Streets.

 Greyhound Australia is a national bus service.
-We recently experienced them travelling from Airlie Beach to Townsville.
-I found it comfortable and was an easy ride.
+We found their buses comfortable and an easy ride.
 The girls enjoyed it and were pretty well behaved, although the aircon was crap.

 Oz Experience operate like Greyhound with the hop-on-hop-off system and have different passes depending on length of trip and areas covered